 "Other activity" includes examining and overseeing the National Consumer Cooperative Bank and performing reimbursable services for USDA and the Farm Credit System Insurance Corporation.
-Because we provided fewer reimbursable services this year, costs associated with this category declined by \$247,427 from 2017 to \$670,677.
-The costs for providing reimbursable services represented approximately 0.9 percent of our total costs in 2018, a decrease from 1.3 percent of total costs in 2017.
+We performed more reimbursable services this year than last year.
+Costs associated with this category increased by \$334,830 from 2018 to \$1,005,507.
+Despite the increase, the costs for providing reimbursable services remain relatively low compared with the total costs for our public mission and safety and soundness goals.
+Other activity represented approximately 1.2% of our total costs in 2019.

-Earned revenue for other activity totaled \$487,337 for 2018, compared with \$541,833 for 2017.
-Since the amount of reimbursable work declined, so did the revenue from these activities.
+Earned revenue for other activity totaled \$668,273 for 2019, compared with \$487,337 for 2018.
+Like costs, revenue for other activity also increased as a result of the increased reimbursable work performed in 2019.